CarVac/3dPrintingGuide/Extrusion/Hotends.md

 ## Heat Creep

-Heat creep occurs when filament is allowed to reach its softening temperature a long distance before reaching the heater block.
+Heat creep occurs when filament is allowed to reach its softening temperature before reaching the heatbreak.

 As it gets pressed from behind by the extruder, the softened filament bulges and jams against the walls of the filament path.
 No matter how hard it is pushed, flow will completely stop.

-Inexperienced 3D printer users might think this is a "clog", but it actually isn't at all related.
+Inexperienced 3D printer users might think this is a "nozzle clog", but it actually has nothing to do with an obstruction in the nozzle opening.

 Heat creep happens when the cold side isn't cooled well enough, or when the transition from cold to hot is too long and gradual.

-Other factors for heat creep that come from printer settings instead of physical configuration is that heat creep is often worse at low flow rates (when you'd expect backpressure to be lower) because the heat can diffuse upward into the filament more easily, and that it's worse at higher hotend temperatures (which you'd expect to reduce viscosity and thus backpressure) because the cold side near the heatbreak gets hotter.
+Other factors for heat creep that come from printer settings instead of physical configuration is that heat creep is often worse at low flow rates (when you'd expect backpressure to be lower) because the heat on the cold side gets more time to diffuse into the filament, and that it's worse at higher hotend temperatures (which you'd expect to reduce viscosity and thus backpressure) because the cold side near the heatbreak gets hotter.

 ## Leaks